 If you have voluminous curly hair, layers can be your best friend.
 They show off your hair texture without needing to be overtly styled.
 The layers and the curls together will make your face appear more slender.

-Margot Robbie has beautiful blonde hair, and this style shows us how all we need are minimalist hairdos.
+Margot Robbie has beautiful blonde hair, and this type of hairstyling shows us that all that we need is minimalist hairdressing.
 You can see the layers at the ends.
 This gives her hair more volume and bounce.
 The brown to blonde transformation also adds tons of dimension to her locks.

 Sometimes, you need a little unevenness in your hair to balance out any asymmetry on your face.
 It takes the focus off your facial features and draws attention to your face shape and hair.
 Get some bangs to frame those stunning features of yours.